 Spread a thin organic mulch over the soil surface.
 An excellent mulch for tomatoes is a ~1″ thick layer of homemade or store-bought compost.
 Rake it over the soil surface to provide a slow-release source of nutrients that will also buffer soil temperatures and moisture levels as well as reduce the amount of precipitation that may splash off the ground and up onto the foliage.

-The best time to install tomato cages is as soon as the seedlings are planted.
+The best time to install tomato cages is when the seedlings are planted.
 The cages will look quite large (and a bit ridiculous) around the small plants, but the vines will soon wind around the cage and reach the top.

 Plants may only need watering once or twice a week in the spring or during rainy weather, but the plants will likely require watering every other day or even daily in very hot weather (especially if planted in a small container).
 The best time to water is early in the morning so that any moisture that gets on the new plants has the opportunity to dry quickly during the heat of the day.